Skip to Content

 Toss the onion & 2 tablespoons vinegar with 1/2 teaspoon salt in a bowl.
 Marinate at room temperature, tossing occasionally until slightly softened and pink.
 This should take about 45 minutes.

 Cover the potatoes with salted cold water in a large pot, simmer, uncovered until just tender.
-Takes about 20 minutes.
+It takes about 20 minutes.

-While the potatoes are cooking, whisk together 2 1/2 teaspoons Old Bay seasoning with 1 1/2 teaspoons salt and remained 1/2 cup vinegar in a bowl.
+While the potatoes are cooking, whisk together 2 1/2 teaspoons Old Bay seasoning with 1 1/2 teaspoons salt and remaining 1/2 cup vinegar and olive oil in a bowl.

 Drain potatoes in a colander, and peel off skins when they are cool enough to handle.
 Cut into 1/2 inch wedges.
 Toss the warm potatoes with the vinegar mixture in a larger bowl.
 Add the onion mixture & oil.
 Toss to combine.
 Add more Old Bay seasoning, if desired.
 Serve warm or at room temperature.